 So this is how you can know someone has a true Araucana.
 Lots of people try to sell birds as Araucanas, but not all of them are so.
 Those two factors will help you distinguish the real breed from others.

-Ameraucanas obviously have Araucana in them.
+Ameraucanas was bred from the Araucana.
 Because of this, they are able to produce blue eggs.

 3. Easter Eggers

 These are kind of like a mutt version of Araucanas and Ameraucanas.
 They have many different breeds mixed into one bird.

 But they have some of the Araucanas and Ameraucanas in there because they are able to produce a variety of different colored eggs.

 Actually, this particular breed will produce egg colors such as blue, green, brown, sage, olive, cream, and rose.